allenyin-pge/notes/daily_summary.md

 - Configure anaconda package installation, following PGE [wiki link](https://wiki.comp.pge.com/display/DAF/Install+New+Python+Packages)
   - Note that on `conda update anaconda`, may run into problem where `_ctypes: dll cannot be found` error.
 In that case go to the Anaconda installation folder, then go to `Library/bin` , then do `mv .\ffi.dll.c~.conda_trash ffi.dll` to change the file name.
   - Also see more about the error [here](https://github.com/conda/conda/issues/12531)
-- Now we can indstall packages.
-I use pytorch, so `conda install -c conda-forge pytorch` should work.
 - Update powershell and vscode to have conda enabled, following [this](https://www.scivision.dev/conda-powershell-python/).
 In conda prompt, do:
   - `conda update conda`
   - `conda init`
 - Now all the powershells will have it enabled, and you won't have to mess with stupid settings in vscode, for example.
+- Follow this [link](https://wiki.comp.pge.com/display/DAF/Install+New+Python+Packages) to configure SSL settings so conda packages can be installed!
+- Now we can indstall packages.
+I use pytorch, so `conda install -c conda-forge pytorch` should work.

 # 7/24/2023